-We can use various Nickel, Silver, Copper and Gold-Nickel braze alloys in a high vacuum level or in partial pressure (soft vacuum) level.
+We can use various Nickel, Silver, Copper, and Gold-Nickel braze alloys at a high vacuum level or at partial pressure (soft vacuum) level.